Halfpipe-SD/ATM/README.md

 ## New Code and Documentation

 After carefully looking into the old ATM code, we decided to completely rewrite the program.
-For the documentation we used [MkDocs](https://www.mkdocs.org/) to automatically generate a website from markdown files with GitHub Actions.
+Using [MkDocs](https://www.mkdocs.org/) we managed to automatically generate a website from markdown files with GitHub Actions.

 ### Documentation [Website](https://atm.node5.de/)